data analysis19 min read

 ToolPricingFile FormatsPrivacyEase of UseChart GenerationFree Tier

-AnalyzeDataFreeCSV, Excel, JSON, TSVClient-side (best)Very easyYes (full)Yes — fully free
+AnalyzeDataFreeCSV, Excel, JSON, TSVClient-side parsing, bounded AI requestVery easyYes (full)Yes — fully free

 Google GeminiFree (Google account)CSV, Google SheetsGoogle cloudEasyBasicYes